 Star Micronics TSP650II Bluetooth wireless receipt printer

-Where to buy the Bluetooth wireless receipt printer
+- After you've connected the Bluetooth wireless receipt printer with your iPad

 Buying paper for your Bluetooth wireless receipt printer

-Any thermal paper rolls will work with this printer, if the paper meets the following specifications:
+Any thermal paper rolls work with this printer, if:

 |Thickness||Between 0.053 mm and 0.085 mm|

 For an explanation of how to load the receipt printer, see the guide in the manufacturer's hardware manual.